utsav422/hopeinternationalcare/QWEN.md

 - Centralized extended types for better type safety
 - Updated documentation in WARP.md
 - Consistent error handling patterns across the codebase

-## Deployment

-The application is designed for deployment on Vercel with Supabase integration.
-The Vercel deployment automatically configures environment variables from the Supabase project.